pran-7-5/eco_style/README.md

 The only issue is that this information will make you angry if you see someone spilling ignorance in front of you.
 So don't start a fight to prove your point to a stupid person, you won't achieve anything by doing so except wasting your time, because you don't know their background and could be a psychopath.

-So, keep wondering if this information may take a few years to completely sync into your mind.
+So, keep wondering, this information may take a few years to completely sync into your mind.

 Utensils
 --------------------------------------------------------------------------------------------
 ```
-Only unglazed clay and 100 % cast iron(not cast iron alloy, pure no impurities) utensils should be used (blood is made of iron so no issue)
+Only unglazed clay and 100 % cast iron(not cast iron alloy, pure no impurities) utensils should be used (blood is made of iron so no issue).
-:warning: some companies are selling steel and writing 100% cast iron, check the factory. (companies are putting some unknown oil coating to prevent rust)(iron is prone to rust so must be coated with mustard oil only after washing).
+Some companies are selling steel and writing 100% cast iron, check the factory. (companies are putting some unknown oil coating to prevent rust)(iron is prone to rust so must be coated with mustard oil only after washing).

 Cooking pots
 ________________________________________________